leej3/demo-markdown/README.md

 # Advanced Data Analysis Document

 A comprehensive example of structuring complex documents in markdown with multiple sections, tables, and academic references.
-This project demonstrates how to create professional research documents using markdown that can be converted to PDF, DOCX, and HTML using pandoc.
+This project demonstrates how to create professional research documents using markdown that can be converted to PDF, DOCX, and HTML using **Quarto**.

 ## Features

 - **Modular Structure**: Each chapter in its own markdown file for easy editing
+- **No Consolidation Required**: Quarto natively supports file inclusion without preprocessing
 - **Rich Content**: Complex tables, statistical data, code blocks, and mathematical expressions
 - **Academic Citations**: Proper BibTeX references with automatic formatting
 - **Multiple Output Formats**: PDF, DOCX, HTML, and standalone HTML
 - **Professional Formatting**: YAML front matter with table of contents, numbering, and styling
-- **Modern Pandoc**: Uses latest pandoc syntax with built-in `--citeproc`
+- **Modern Quarto**: Uses latest Quarto features with built-in citation processing

 ## Project Structure